Home » The books I read in 2025

 What I learned:

-Unlike other books about running I’ve read in the past, this one can probably exclusively be appreciated by people who run, especially if you run ultras, and especially if you are a fan of Semi-Rad.
+Unlike other books about running I’ve read in the past, this one can probably be appreciated exclusively by people who run, especially if you run ultras, and especially if you are a fan of Semi-Rad.
 I can’t say there was much to learn for me, but I really enjoyed the running anecdotes and humour combined with random scientific facts and historical references.

 2. The Daily Dad * – Ryan Holiday